Public Health Training

-Because Internet technologies continue to evolve rapidly, the Public Health Training website of the School of Public Health-Bloomington may make appropriate changes to this notice in the future.
+Because Internet technologies continue to evolve rapidly, School of Public Health-Bloomington may make appropriate changes to this notice in the future.
 Any such changes will be consistent with our commitment to respecting visitor privacy, and will be clearly posted in a revised privacy notice.

 Collection and Use

-In addition to any information collected by Sitehost, our server and/or site collects the following:
+In addition to any information outline in the global statement, our server and/or site collects the following:

 This information is: